easycoder/unpick/README.md

 Running the tool with no arguments outputs some basic help, as follows:
 ```
-A tool to list extensions, copy/delete all files of a given type, remove duplicates etc.
+A recursive tool to list extensions, copy/move all files
+of a given type, remove duplicates etc.
 Syntax:
-unpick.py [options] [path]
+unpick [options] [path]
 Options (note that many of these are mutually exclusive):
    -types, -extensions, -ext -- list all file extensions
    -list  -- list all files with the given extension